- Wauwatosa School District

 The Special Needs Scholarship Program is further defined under section 115.7915 of the state statutes.
 However, special eligibility requirements not found in that statute exist for program scholarships that are awarded for private school attendance that initially begins in the 2016-17 school year.
 Additional information about the program should be available on the website of the Wisconsin Department of Public Instruction.

 The Wauwatosa School District is committed to hiring the best qualified individuals.
-In accordance with federal law (No Child Left Behind Act of 2001), parents have a right to request information about the professional qualifications of their child’s teacher(s).
-This information includes: Whether a teacher is fully licensed for the subject matter and grade level taught; whether a teacher is in the classroom under a provisional or emergency license; and the teacher’s undergraduate major and any graduate degrees or certifications the teacher may have, including the field of concentration.
+In accordance with federal law (Every Student Succeeds Act (ESSA) 2015), parents have a right to request information about the professional qualifications of their child’s teacher(s).
+This information includes: whether the student’s teacher has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; and is teaching in the field of discipline of the certification of the teacher.
 Parents also have a right to know if their child is receiving services from a paraprofessional and, if so, what the qualifications of that individual are.
 Contact the school principal if you would like to request any information regarding the qualifications of the staff.

 State law requires the Board of Education to enforce the regular attendance of students.
 Further, the Board recognizes that the district's educational program is predicated upon the presence of the student and requires continuity of instruction and classroom participation.
 The regular contact of students with one another in the classroom and their participation in a well-planned instructional activity under the direction of a competent teacher are vital to this purpose.